memari-majid/LLM-App-Design/docs/chapters/00-introduction.md

 ---
 layout: default # or 'page'
-title: AI Application Design Field Manual # Site title for browser tab when on this page
+title: AI Application Architecture Design # Site title for browser tab when on this page
 parent: Chapters
 nav_order: 0
 permalink: /chapters/00-introduction/